duckdb/pg_duckdb/docs/settings.md

 ### `duckdb.force_execution`

 Forces queries to use DuckDB execution.
 This is only necessary when accessing only Postgres tables in a query.
 As soon as you use a DuckDB-only feature, DuckDB execution will be used automatically.
 DuckDB-only features include reading from DuckDB/MotherDuck tables, using DuckDB functions (like `read_parquet`), or `COPY` to remote storage (e.g., `s3://`).
+If you use PgBouncer you can add this setting to `track_extra_parameters` to make sure that PgBouncer correctly syncs this value across server connections based on what the client has set it to.

 - **Default**: `false`
 - **Access**: General